 - Any hidden fees or tricky parts?

 Willful is an online will provider.
 You can create an account with them, walk through the process of creating a will, answer the relevant questions, and it’ll prepare a full, printable will (and related documents) that you can sign.

 Basically, they help you do that thing you’ve been putting off forever because it seemed way too hard, by making it really, really easy.

-Right now, Willful is only available for residents of Ontario, but they’re working to expand their availability.
+Right now, Willful is available for residents of Ontario, Alberta, and BC, and they’re working to expand their availability in more provinces soon.

 This really boils down to two questions: